megawubs/megawubs.github.io/_drafts/2015-02-06-say-hello-to-java.md

 int[][] ints = new int[9][9];
 {% endhighlight java %}

 It took me a few tries to get it right, something so easy.
+Its still not completly clicking in my mind.
 But yea, new language and all...
-And after this "initialisation" part, how the heck do I add data to it?
+And after this
+"initialisation" part, how the heck do I add data to it?
 I was confused.
-I was used to do stuff like this in one line, and not to think about the length it should have.
+I was used to do stuff like this in one line, and not to think about the type it should be and length it should have.
 Finally I figured it out and got the basic part of the program I wanted to make working.

 ## Java is not so different